dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 }
 ````

-Note that we have some extensions to Roslyn that simplify writing the code - yuo can find them [here](https://github.com/dominikjeske/Samples/blob/main/SourceGenerators/HomeCenter.SourceGenerators/Extensions/RoslynExtensions.cs)
+Note that we have some extensions to Roslyn that simplify writing the code - you can find them [here](https://github.com/dominikjeske/Samples/blob/main/SourceGenerators/HomeCenter.SourceGenerators/Extensions/RoslynExtensions.cs)

 You can register receiver in Initialize method of generator.